nativedigsol/necl/README.md

 We find that most configuration languages have some downsides that are quite annoying if you’re using it for complex applications.
 There’s quite a gap between programming languages and markup languages.
 For example, in a programming language, to declare a variable you can simply go `x = “hello”` (with obvious variations from language to language), but JSON requires all definitions to be inside brackets: `“foo”: “bar”`.
 Although that is very good for interoperability, it’s annoying if you’re using it to create a configuration file.
 Another great example is YAML.
 YAML files can get quite confusing if you need to create a large one, one can easily get lost in the indentation of the file, that is far more annoying that JSON’s brackets.

-NML attempts to be a bridge between markup / configuration files, and programming languages.
+NECL attempts to be a bridge between markup / configuration files, and programming languages.
 It has a syntax similar to what most programming languages look like, but with all the requirements for a markup language.
 It is made to be easily written and read.

-NML is build around key-value pairs and a well-defined hierarchy that allows for better readability.
+NECL is build around key-value pairs and a well-defined hierarchy that allows for better readability.

 ## Syntax